simonvh/gimmemotifs-manuscript/manuscript.md

 these motifs are less well annotated.
 For instance, motifs based on ChIP-seq peaks from some sources might be from co-factors or cell type-specific regulators instead of the factor that was assayed.
-An example are motifs that associated with the histone acetyl tranferase EP300.
+An example are motifs that are associated with the histone acetyl tranferase EP300.
 This transcriptional co-activator lacks a DNA binding domain, and associated motifs depend on the cell type.
 For instance, in a lymphoblastoid cell line such as GM12878 these include PU.1 and AP1.
 The lack of high-quality annotation makes it more difficult to reliably link motifs to transcription factors.
-This can be an advantage of using JASPAR.
-Although the motifs might not be optimal, JASPAR contains high-quality metadata that is manually curated.
+This can be a distinct advantage of a database such as JASPAR.
+Although the motifs might not be optimal for every TF, JASPAR contains high-quality metadata that is manually curated.

 In the second example, we benchmarked 14 different *de novo* motif finders